hpi-epic/ESPBench/README.md

 HesseBench - The Enterprise Streaming Benchmark (ESB)
 ---
-This repository contains HesseBench, the enterprise streaming benchmark.
-It aims at benchmarking data stream processing systems (DSPSs) or architectures in an enterprise context, meaning when not only streaming data is analyzed but also integrated with historical business data.
+This repository contains *HesseBench*, the enterprise streaming benchmark.
+It allows comparing [data stream processing systems](https://en.wikipedia.org/wiki/Stream_processing) (DSPSs) and architectures in an enterprise context, i.e. in an environemnt where streaming data is integrated with existing, historical business data.
-This repository contains the HesseBench toolkit, some example configurations, and an example query implementation using Apache Beam.
+This repository contains the HesseBench toolkit, example configurations, and an example query implementation using [Apache Beam](https://github.com/apache/beam).

 For further details, see:
 *Hesse, Guenter, et al. "HesseBench: The Enterprise Streaming Benchmark" 2020, tbd.*

 #### Table of Contents
 [1.
 HesseBench Architecture](#1-hessebench-architecture)<br/>
 [2.
 HesseBench Process](#2-hessebench-process)<br/>